 When Jesus hung on the cross he said, “Father, forgive them; for they do not know what they are doing” (Lk 23.34 NRSV).
-Christians have believed that Jesus was asking God to forgive everyone involved in his condemnation and execution, and some would add Judas in his betrayal of Jesus.
+Nearly all Christians have believed that Jesus herein was asking God to forgive everyone involved in his condemnation and execution, thus regardless of any admission of guilt, and some would add Judas in his betrayal of Jesus.
+But this interpretation fails to understand these words of Jesus in Luke’s context.

-According to the four New Testament gospels combined, this saying of Jesus is the first of seven brief sayings he made while hanging on the cross.
-But only Luke records this saying.
-Interestingly, there is significant omission of this saying in the manuscript evidence of Luke.
-The United Bible Society’s Greek New Testament, fourth edition, includes it in brackets and gives it a C-rating in its rating system of A to D. The C-rating means “there is a considerable degree of doubt” as to whether or not this text is genuine.
+According to the four New Testament gospels, this saying of Jesus–“Father, forgive them; for they do not know what they are doing”–is the first of seven brief sayings he made while hanging on the cross.
+This particular saying about forgiveness is recorded only by Luke.
+Interestingly, there is significant omission of this saying in the manuscript evidence.
+The two prominent Greek New Testaments show that there is some doubt about the historical authenticity of this text.
+The fourth edition of the United Bible Society’s Greek New Testament includes it in brackets and gives it a C-rating in its rating scale of A to D. The C-rating means “there is a considerable degree of doubt” as to whether or not this text is genuine.
+Nestle’s 27th edition of the Greek New Testament includes it in brackets as well.
+That is why the following English Bible versions include this text but place it in brackets and/or add a footnote informing of its absence in some Greek manuscripts: NIV, RSV, NRSV, NEB, NASB, ESV.

-Although I’m certainly no expert about it, I accept this saying as genuine.
-Why?
-I think some scribal copyists may have deleted it because they thought like most people, that Jesus was asking God to forgive everyone involved in his death, and that didn’t make sense to them.
-Also, they may have thought such a prayer was incompatible with subsequent history.
-Indeed, the Romans destroyed the temple at Jerusalem a generation later, in 70 ce, and that led to the dissolution of the nation fifty-five years later.
+I’m no expert on textual criticism; yet I accept this saying as genuine.
+I think some scribal copyists likely deleted it since they thought, like most people do, that this text means Jesus asked God to forgive everyone involved in his death, and they rightly concluded that that didn’t make sense biblically.
+And they may have thought such a prayer was incompatible with subsequent history, which makes it look like God didn’t answer Jesus’ prayer.
+Indeed, Israel revolted twice, causing the Romans to destroy the temple at Jerusalem a generation later, in CE 70, and that led to the dissolution of the nation of Israel fifty-five years later, in CE 135.

-But this viewpoint, that Jesus asked the Father to forgive everyone responsible for his death, goes astray of many things in the Bible.
-First, only hours earlier Jesus had told Roman Governor Pilate, “the one who handed me over to you,” referring to Caiaphas the high priest, “is guilty of a greater sin” (Jn 19.11).
-In saying this, Jesus meant that Caiaphas and Pilate were guilty of his impending death, but Caiaphas was guiltier.
-This is a warning.
-Why say it if Jesus is soon going to ask God to forgive them?
+Second, only hours before Jesus was crucified he told Roman Governor Pilate, “the one who handed me over to you,” referring especially to Caiaphas the high priest if not also the entire Sanhedrin who voted against Jesus, “is guilty of a greater sin” (Jn 19.11).
+In saying this, Jesus meant that Caiaphas and Pilate were guilty of the condemnation and impending death of Jesus, but Caiaphas was more guilty than Pilate.
+Why would Jesus say this if he was soon going to ask God to forgive both of them?

-Second, all three synoptists report that soon after Jesus arrived in Jerusalem for Passion Week, he taught a parable that angered the religious authorities.
+Third, all three synoptists report that soon after Jesus arrived in Jerusalem for Passion Week he taught a parable that angered the Jewish religious authorities.
 Mark records it as follows in Mk 12.1-9:

 Then he began to speak to them in parables.
 “A man planted a vineyard, put a fence around it, dug a pit for the wine press, and built a watch-tower; then he leased it to tenants and went to another country.
 2When the season came, he sent a slave to the tenants to collect from them his share of the produce of the vineyard.
 3But they seized him, and beat him, and sent him away empty-handed.
 4And again he sent another slave to them; this one they beat over the head and insulted.
 5Then he sent another, and that one they killed.
 And so it was with many others; some they beat, and others they killed.
 6He had still one other, a beloved son.
 Finally he sent him to them, saying, ‘They will respect my son.’
 7But those tenants said to one another, ‘This is the heir; come, let us kill him, and the inheritance will be ours.’
 8So they seized him, killed him, and threw him out of the vineyard.
 9What then will the owner of the vineyard do?
 He will come and destroy the tenants and give the vineyard to others.

-Fourth, weeks later the Apostle Peter preached to various crowds of Jews at Jerusalem.
+Fifth, weeks later, at the temple in Jerusalem on the Day of Pentecost, Peter preached to various crowds of Jews.
 When he did he was empowered by the Holy Spirit of God.
-He accused them of being guilty of Jesus’ death and exhorted them to repent of it (Ac 2.23, 36, 38; 3.13-15, 19; 7.51-52).
-Having to repent indicates God had not forgiven them.
-If so, what about Jesus having prayed that God would forgive them?
-Did God not do what Jesus had asked?
-Here is what the Apostle Peter preached mostly to large crowds, but sometimes to the religious authorities who condemned Jesus and got him crucified:
+He accused them of being guilty of Jesus’ death and exhorted them to repent of it (Ac 2.23, 36, 38; cf. 3.13-15, 19; 7.51-52).
+Peter telling people to repent of killing Jesus indicates God had not forgiven them.
+Here is what Peter preached mostly to large crowds, but sometimes to Sanhedrin religious authorities who condemned Jesus and got him crucified:

 - “this man,… you crucified and killed by the hands of those outside the law,” i.e., Gentiles (Ac 2.23)